ch0m5/Game-Design-Pillars/README.md

-# The Pillars of Game Design
+# A Short Guide To Game Design
 ### by Carles Homs

 "I am [Carles Homs](https://www.linkedin.com/in/ch0m5/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)."

 ## Introduction
-A *pillar* is a term used to define an element that serves as a supporting, integral part of something.

 In this research article I'll be talking about two topics.
 On one hand, the concept of ***Game Pillars*** and their part in the foundations of a game’s design.
-On the other, the guidelines to follow during the design and development of any videogame, what I like to call **Game *Design* Pillars**.
+On the other, some simple principles to follow during the design and development of any videogame, that I've titled ***A Pocket Guide to Game Design***.
 Both work as a set of guidelines to follow when designing a game.
-However, **Game Pillars** are made for a specific game, while **Game Design Pillars** can be used as reference regardless of the game where they are applied.
+However, **Game Pillars** are something each developer must make for their game, while the guide is something I compiled after researching about design dos and don'ts and can be used regardless of the game where they are applied.

 This research was originally intended to address only **Game Pillars**.
-However, I misunderstood the concept and ended up focusing on what I now call ***Game Design Pillars***, and when I realized my mistake I decided to address both topics as they serve a similar purpose but aren’t the same concepts, and I think that talking about both can be really helpful and serve as a reference for new designers trying to start their own projects.
+However, I misunderstood the concept and ended up focusing on other, more general guidelines which I now compiled and transformed into a small reference article.
+When I realized my mistake I decided to address both topics as they serve a similar purpose but aren’t the same concepts, and I think that talking about both can be really helpful and serve as a reference for new designers trying to start their own projects.

 # Game Pillars
 [Max Pears](https://www.gamasutra.com/blogs/MaxPears/20171012/307469/Design_Pillars__The_Core_of_Your_Game.php), Level Designer at [CD Projekt Red](https://en.cdprojektred.com/), descrives game pillars as the most **basic elements and emotions** that a game is trying to explore and make the players feel.
 As an example, he uses [The Last of Us](https://www.playstation.com/en-us/games/the-last-of-us-ps3/) and its focus on **narrative** and a **partner-like relationship** and [The Legend of Zelda: Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) and its focus on **exploration and travel**.